 The night before, lay out those clothes( because who hasn't lost valuable time in the morning looking for that one clean sock?
 No one.? well….)
 Mornings go smoother when clothes are already chosen, ironed and laid out, when lunches are packed, homework checked and backpacks are by the door, ready to go.

-If breakfast is the most important part of starting your kids’ day, then lunch helps them keep on going.
-I admit to falling into the temptation of chips and cookies sometime, but fixing Pookah a healthy lunch helps him with brain power during the day.
-Healthy lunches and snacks are so important to an healthy mind.
+If breakfast is the most important part of starting your kids' day, then lunch helps them keep on going.
+I admit to falling into the temptation of chips and cookies sometimes, but fixing Pookah a healthy lunch helps him with brain power during the day.
+Healthy lunches and snacks are so important to a healthy mind.